2015 Press Release

-NEW ORLEANS – A stellar group of literary, theater and musical talent will gather for the 2014 Tennessee Williams/New Orleans Literary Festival, marking its 28th anniversary, March 19-23.
-The five-day fête honors the legendary Tennessee Williams, his works, and literary life in the adopted city he called his “spiritual home.”
-From its modest beginnings in 1986, it has expanded into a five-day fête featuring two days of master classes; a roster of lively discussions among distinguished panelists; celebrity interviews; theater, food and music events; a scholars’ conference; short fiction, poetry and one-act play competitions; a breakfast book club; French Quarter literary walking tours; a book fair; a shouting contest; and special evening events and social gatherings.
+NEW ORLEANS – For almost three decades, the Tennessee Williams/New Orleans Literary Festival has claimed the historic French Quarter at the end of March to celebrate its eponymous playwright, his works and literary life in the adopted city he called his “spiritual home.”
+From its modest beginnings in 1986, it has expanded into a five-day fête featuring two days of master classes; a roster of lively discussions among distinguished panelists; celebrity interviews; theater, food and music events; a scholars’ conference; short fiction, poetry and one-act play competitions; a breakfast book club; French Quarter literary walking tours; a book fair; and special evening events and social gatherings.
 The 29th annual event is slated for March 25-29, 2015.

-The programming schedule is still taking shape but some of the illustrious participants on board to share their diverse talents are:
+Some of the illustrious participants on board to share their talents are:

 Brenda Currin, Obie winner (My Sister in This House), also recognized for her work in film (In Cold Blood) and adaptations of Eudora Welty’s stories to the stage;